Rainy Sunday forecast — tackle it with these activities - News Break

 Bookkeeping: It might be tedious, but it’s also widely agreed to be the foundation of stable personal finances.
 Why not take advantage of some down time to track your spending and saving for the month or year so far?

-Along with rain Sunday, here’s the rest of the four-day forecast for Waimea:
+Along with rain Sunday, here’s the rest of the four-day forecast for Chickasha:

 Sunday, June 13